EvenAngelsNeed/Python_Scribbles/Selenium/readme.md

 <br>

 That should be it.
-Since I am using Firefox there are some basic examples in the GeckoDriver-Firefox folder.
+Since I am using Firefox there are some basic examples in the GeckoDriver - Firefox folder.